Jesse-V/Folding-Atomata/README.md

 Here are some screenshots of it in action.
 This is an example view of the demo protein:
 ![](https://f.cloud.github.com/assets/2314417/1374232/426ebbba-3a6e-11e3-9df8-45e1dfa34cf3.png "FoldingAtomata displaying a colorful ball-and-stick model of an protein.
 The protein is is bounded by a faint green wire mesh, and there is a faint square point gradient in the skybox in the background.")

 Here is a close-up of one section of the protein.
-Following the [CPK coloring scheme](https://en.wikipedia.org/wiki/CPK_coloring), hydrogen atoms are white, carbons are dark gray, and nitrogen is sky-blue.
-Not shown here is oxygen (red) and sulfur (yellow).
-The comprise all the elements that are likely to be found in a protein.
-All other elements are colored orange.
+Following the [CPK coloring scheme](https://en.wikipedia.org/wiki/CPK_coloring), hydrogen atoms are white, carbons are dark gray, nitrogens are blue, oxygen is red, and sulfurs are yellow.
+These comprise all the elements that are likely to be found in a protein.
+All other elements are colored pink.

+The size of the atoms here are determined by the electron shell count.
+Thus, since hydrogen is in the first row of periodic table, it's drawn at size 1.
+Likewise, carbon, nitrogen, and oxygen all have a radius of 2.
+Sulfur atoms and all other elements have a radius of 3.
 ![](https://f.cloud.github.com/assets/2314417/1374234/449f620e-3a6e-11e3-9981-a60f157340f4.png "A close-up of some of the atoms.")

 This is a neat view of a what appears to be a [imidazole](https://en.wikipedia.org/wiki/Imidazole), an unsaturated [heterocyclic](https://en.wikipedia.org/wiki/Heterocyclic) [carbon ring](https://en.wikipedia.org/wiki/Carbon_ring).
 This can be found on the side of the demo protein.